ocaml-flambda/flambda-backend/ocaml/jane/doc/extensions/error_message.md

 # The `[@error_message]` attribute

-You can put the `[@error_message]` attribute on type or kind constraints to add custom text to error messages.
-This can be useful in the output of a ppx to better direct the user to the source of the error.
+You can put the `[@error_message]` attribute on type or kind constraints to add custom text to error messages, useful when writing a ppx.

 For example, suppose we have a ppx that translates `[%i_have_a x]` to `Some x`.
 This makes sense only for `value`s.
-So we might actually translate
+So the ppx might actually translate

 ```
 let f x = [%i_have_a x]